How to define a USP?

 USP, tagline, value proposition, is there a difference?

 Quite frankly, there isn’t.
 A tagline is a value proposition and the reverse can be true.
 A USP, on the other hand, is more specific and may well take the form of or end up in a tagline.
 The goal is to make the right connections that make sense and make your brand understandable.
-If you find it difficult to identify your value proposition, here’s a tip to describe it in the broadest way before taking a leap to a shorter version, a tagline, more condensed and easy to understand.
-Translating both your USP and value proposition.
+If you find it difficult to identify your value proposition, here’s a tip to describe your value proposition more broadly before taking a leap to a shorter version, a tagline, more condensed and easy to understand.

 OUR (products and services) …….